Giardino degli Aranci

 Mentioned in these guides

 Welcome to my city!
 I've curated an interactive map guide with over 200 locations based on my 30+ years of local living experience.
-Explore the city through my interactive map, divided into various sections: 🏛️Sightseeing: Discover the best churches, parks, fountains, museums & galleries, monuments/archaeological sites, street art hotspots, panoramic viewpoints, and creepy locations. 🍝Culinary: Indulge in Rome's culinary scene with handpicked recommendations for top restaurants, cafes, gelaterie, street food, brunch spots, and more. 🥂Nightlife: Discover rooftop bars, Aperitivo spots, and buzzing nightlife districts to experience Rome after dark. 🚙 Day Trips: Venture beyond Rome with suggestions for the best day trips in Lazio region.
+Explore the city through my map, divided into various sections: 🏛️Sightseeing: Discover the best churches, parks, fountains, museums & galleries, monuments/archaeological sites, street art hotspots, panoramic viewpoints, and creepy locations. 🍝Culinary: Indulge in Rome's culinary scene with handpicked recommendations for top restaurants, cafes, gelaterie, street food, brunch spots, and more. 🥂Nightlife: Discover rooftop bars, Aperitivo spots, and buzzing nightlife districts to experience Rome after dark. 🚙 Day Trips: Venture beyond Rome with suggestions for the best day trips in Lazio region.
 Additionally, you will find practical city insights covering transportation tips, arrival guidance, and money-saving suggestions.
 This all-encompassing guide is your go-to resource for an authentic Roman experience, blending renowned landmarks with hidden gems!
 Whether you're a curious traveler seeking off-the-beaten-path wonders, planning an extended stay in Rome, or a local looking to rediscover your city, this dynamic map guide is tailored for you.
 Expect continuous updates as I unveil new gems to enrich your Roman exploration.
 For seamless access, don't miss out on downloading the Thatch free app to enhance your travel experience!📱 Any question?
 Send a DM on Instagram or an email to wilbertandspace@gmail.com

 Architecture • Art • History • Photography